boltlabs-inc/zip-spec/zip-bolt-support.rst

 1.1 Conditions for Opening Channel
 -------------

 To open a channel, a customer picks a channel-specific public key, commits to an initial wallet, and receives a signature from the merchant (using his long-term keypair) on that wallet.
 A wallet consists of a wallet-specific public key, a customer balance, and a total channel balance, and is linked to the customer's channel-specific public key.
-The channel specific public key, customer balance and initial wallet commitment comprise the customer's channel token.
+The channel specific public key, initial customer balance, total channel balance, and initial wallet commitment comprise the customer's channel token.

+The keypairs used by both the merchant and the customer must support a blind signature scheme.

 1.2 Conditions for Closing Channel
 -------------

 A customer should be able to close the channel by either opening the initial wallet commitment (if no payments made) or posting a closing token.

-A merchant should be able to close the channel by posting their closing token or revocation signature if the customer posts an earlier state of the closure token.
+A merchant should be able to close the channel by either posting their closing token or, if the customer posts an outdated version of their closure token (or opens the initial wallet commitment for the channel after one or more payments have been made), a revocation token.

 2. Transparent/Shielded Tx: Using T/Z-addresses and Scripting Opcodes
 -------------

 We assume the following specific features are present:

-(a) ``OP_CLTV`` - absolute lock time
+(1) ``OP_CLTV`` - absolute lock time
-(b) ``OP_CSV`` - relative lock time
+(2) ``OP_CSV`` - relative lock time
-(c) shielded address support
+(3) shielded address support
-(d) 2-of-2 multi-sig transparent address support (via P2SH) (e) Transaction non-malleability
+(4) 2-of-2 multi-sig transparent address support (via P2SH)
+(5) Transaction non-malleability
-(f) ``OP_BOLT`` opcode: takes two inputs as argument (an integer for mode and a serialized token of hex encoded bytes) and outputs a ``True`` or ``False`` on the stack:
+(6) ``OP_BOLT`` opcode: takes two inputs as argument (an integer for mode and a serialized token of hex encoded bytes) and outputs a ``True`` or ``False`` on the stack:

-- Mode 1 (for close without any channel payments).
-The opcode expects a channel token and validates the channel opening.
-That is, verifies the opening of the initial wallet commitment specified with the customer’s channel token.
+* Mode 1 (for customer close).
+This mode expects a channel token and a customer closure token of one of the following types:
+  (a) An opening of the channel's initial wallet commitment.
+This type of closure token is to be used when no payments have been made on the specified channel.
+The opcode verifies that the provided commitment opening is valid with respect to the specified channel.

-- Mode 2 (for unilateral closing).
-The opcode expects a channel closure token (with blind signature for transaction and hash of wallet pub key for latest state embedded) as part of closing transaction.
-It validates the signature on the closure token first.
-Then, verifies two additional constraints: (1) there are two outputs in the closing transaction (if customer initiated closing): one paying the merchant his balance and the other paying the customer, (2) the customer’s payout is timelocked (to allow for merchant dispute).
-If the merchant initiated closing, constraints checks on (1) and (2) are flipped.
+  (b) A signature under the merchant's longterm keypair on the customer's current wallet state, together with the wallet state.
+This type of closure token is to be used when one or more payment have been made on the channel.
+The opcode validates the merchant signature on the closure token first.
+Then, the opcode verifies two additional constraints: (1) there are two outputs in the closing transaction: one paying the merchant his balance and the other paying the customer, and (2) the customer’s payout is timelocked (to allow for merchant dispute).

+* Mode 2 (for merchant-initiated close).
+This mode expects a channel token and a merchant closure token, which is signed using the customer's channel-specific public key.
+The opcode validates the customer signature on the provided closure token and verifies that the closing transaction contains a timelocked output paying the total channel balance to the merchant.
+The output must be timelocked to allow for the customer to post her own closing transaction with a different split of channel funds.

-- Mode 3 (for dispute).
-The opcode expects a revocation token (if merchant disputes).
-It validates the revocation token with respect to the wallet pub key posted by customer in closing transaction.
-If valid, then it means that the refund token will be invalidated.
-If customer disputes, then the opcode expects the closure token for the current state.
+* Mode 3 (for merchant dispute of customer closure token).
+This mode is used in a merchant closing transaction to dispute a customer's closure token.
+The opcode expects a merchant revocation token.
+It validates the revocation token with respect to the wallet pub key posted by the customer in the customer's closing transaction.
+If valid, the customer's closure token will be invalidated and the merchant's closing transaction will be deemed valid.

 **Privacy Limitations**.
 The aggregate balance of the channel will be revealed in the 2-of-2 multisig transparent address.
 Similarly, the final spliting of funds will be revealed to the network.
 However, for channel opening and closing, the identity of the participants remain hidden.
 Channel opening and closing will also be distinguishable on the network due to use of ``OP_BOLT`` opcodes.